gregbg218/gregbg218/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Java and Solidity
 - 🌱 I’m currently learning ...
-Android
+Android Development
 - 👯 I’m looking to collaborate on ...
 Java
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything